pschool-in/curriculum/content/grammar/new-topics/adjective-2.md

 red, rose
 ```

-## Matching adjectives
+## Match - Adjectives and opposites

-Match the adjectives with their corresponding opposites
+Match the adjectives with their corresponding opposites.

 ```
 old, new